DRRP-Team/DRRP/README_ENG.md

 **Doom RPG Remake Project** - this is remake game from idSoftware and Jamdat Mobile for mobile phones on platform J2ME to engine GZDoom.
 Project included 2 versions:
 - DRRP - Contains remake maps and game mechanic, which are more suitable in reality GZdoom;
 - DRRP: Classic - Version for connoisseurs original game.
-Contains original maps, step-by-stem gameplay, and is port game Doom RPG.
+Contains original maps, step-by-step gameplay, and is port game Doom RPG.

 As well as development tools.